 Along with employee training your bank or credit union should draft clear and comprehensive policies and procedures for complaint handling.
 And not only that, but they need to be easy to find and navigate.
 Some of the best complaint management software systems include content management as well, making it easy to centralize policies and procedures that can be quickly found by employees.

 8. Answer customer questions before they ask them

-Anticipating customer questions might sound hard at first, but with a robust credit union customer service SaaS application you can easily predict what your customer is interested in and what questions they may have based on their online user behavior.
+Anticipating customer questions might sound hard at first, but with a robust credit union Customer Self-Service solution you can easily predict what your customer is interested in and what questions they may have based on their online user behavior.
 By offering answers to questions, immediately, banks and credit unions offer customers a much better experience and allow them to find the answers they need without having to visit a branch or call customer service, which in return reduces complaints.

 9. Analyze the data